printezisn/printezisn.github.io/src/data/posts/harnessing-ollama-for-automated-content-generation.md

 ### Conclusion

-Working with Ollama was a delightful experience! and this experience has opened the door to exploring other exciting ideas, such as automating test generation.
-Now to answer the million dollar question, no, AI is not yet capable of replacing engineers, including junior engineers, however, AI can still serve as an excellent tool for handling mundane and time-consuming tasks.
+Working with Ollama was a delightful experience! and this experience has opened the door to exploring other exciting ideas, such as automated test generation.
+The result of my work is still far from perfect, but it was a very good start and I'll keep improving the script to make my blogging life easier.

+Now to answer the million dollar question, no, AI is not yet capable of replacing engineers, including junior engineers.
+However, AI can still serve as an excellent tool for handling mundane and time-consuming tasks.